When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 So let’s answer the question honestly:

-Which Sport Has the Most Fans: Bodybuilding, Strongman, Olympic Weightlifting, or Powerlifting?
+Which Barbell Sport Has the Most Fans: Bodybuilding, Strongman, Olympic Weightlifting, or Powerlifting?

 From most fans to least fans globally: